What to Do With End-of-Life Appliances in South Africa

 Where To Recycle End-of-Life Appliances and Electronics in SA

-• eWASA.
-The EPR Waste Association of South Africa represents hundreds of retailers, recycling companies, and community organisations nationwide.
-It has over 1,000 drop-off points to help consumers recycle appliances, electronics, lighting, batteries, and more.
-Get in touch to find a registered e-waste recycler near you.
+The EPR Waste Association of South Africa (eWASA) represents retailers, recycling companies, and community organisations nationwide.
+Its members have over 1 000 drop-off points to help consumers recycle appliances, electronics, lighting, batteries, and more.
+See our handy map of drop-off sites at the bottom of our homepage or members’ list to find a registered e-waste recycler near you.

 Look for Certified Recyclers